What is a Traumatic Injury?

 What is the Claims Examiner's Obligation Regarding Modified Duty Job Offers?

 It is the claims examiner's job to get you back to work with your restrictions as soon as possible.
 He or she must follow specific guidelines in returning you to work.
 If those guidelines aren't met, you may not need to accept the job offer.

 What are My Obligations in Regard to Accepting a Modified Duty Job Offer?

 You should determine if the job offer is suitable.
-Provide the job offer to both your physician and your attorney for determination regarding suitability of the position and your legal obligation to accept the offer.
+Provide the job offer to both your physician and your representative for determination regarding suitability of the position and your legal obligation to accept the offer.

 Do I Have Disability Options?

 There are circumstances within which you can receive more that one type of payment from the federal government.
-You should contact your attorney regarding the best combination of ongoing compensation from federal workers' compensation, federal disability retirement income, Social Security Disability, schedule award and VA benefits.
+You should contact your representative regarding the best combination of ongoing compensation from federal workers' compensation, federal disability retirement income, Social Security Disability, schedule award and VA benefits.

 What is My Best Choice for Appeal Once the Claim is Denied?

 In most instances you have three options of appeal.
 They include:

 - Appeal to the Employees Compensation and Appeals Board.